About the NEIU Student Media Board

 Northeastern Illinois University has established student media organizations as an integral part of its responsibility for enhancing student life.
 Student Leadership Development facilitates the work of four student-run media organizations:

-- The Independent, a student-run newspaper that covers campus news and features arts and human interest stories plus opinion pieces
+- The Independent, a student-run newspaper that covers campus news and features arts and human interest stories as well as opinion pieces

-- Que Ondee Sola, the oldest Puerto Rican and Latinx student magazine in the United States
+- Que Ondee Sola, the oldest Puerto Rican and Latinx student-run magazine in the United States

 - WZRD, a 100-watt campus radio station featuring an eclectic “freeform” format of music, live performances and interviews, and news and commentaries on current events